sneakyx/egroupwareserver/README.md

 Although this is a unofficial dockerfile, it uses just the official sources!

 ### Version
-This dockerfile installs Version 17.1 of egroupware
+This dockerfile installs Version 17.1 of egroupware (and works with apt update && apt upgrade)

 # 3. Installation / Configuration
 ## a) helpful script